tejasjoshi01/ProblemSolvingHackerrank-Python/README.md

-# Problem Solving in Python
+# Problem Solving in Python3